• Train

 What is YOLOv3? – Definition YOLO

-YOLOv3 (You Only Look Once, Version 3) is a real-time object detection algorithm that identifies specific objects in videos, live feeds, or images.
-The YOLO machine learning algorithm uses features learned by a deep convolutional neural network to detect an object.
-Versions 1-3 of YOLO were created by Joseph Redmon and Ali Farhadi, and the third version of the YOLO machine learning algorithm is a more accurate version of the original ML algorithm.
+YOLOv3 (You Only Look Once, Version 3) is a real-time object detection algorithm that identifies specific objects in videos, live feeds or images.
+The YOLO machine learning algorithm uses features learned by a Deep Convolutional Neural Network to detect objects located in an image.
+Joseph Redmon and Ali Farhadi are the creators of YOLO versions 1-3, with the third version of the YOLO Machine Learning (ML) algorithm as the most accurate version of the original ML algorithm.

-Object classification systems are used by Artificial Intelligence (AI) programs to perceive specific objects in a class as subjects of interest.
-The systems sort objects in images into groups where objects with similar characteristics are placed together, while others are neglected unless programmed to do otherwise.
+Object classification systems, utilized by Artificial Intelligence (AI) programs, aim to perceive specific objects in a class as subjects of interest.
+These systems sort objects in images into groups that place objects with similar characteristics together while neglecting others unless programmed to do otherwise.
+The resulting groups help identify and categorize objects based on their features, contributing to a more nuanced understanding of the predicted class to which each object belongs.

 As typical for object detectors, the features learned by the convolutional layers are passed onto a classifier which makes the detection prediction.
 In YOLO, the prediction is based on a convolutional layer that uses 1×1 convolutions.

-The YOLO algorithm is named “you only look once” because its prediction uses 1×1 convolutions; this means that the size of the prediction map is exactly the size of the feature map before it.
+YOLO stands for “you only look once” because its prediction uses 1×1 convolutions.
+This means that the size of the prediction map is exactly the size of the feature map before it.
+This efficient use of 1×1 convolutions contributes to streamlining the prediction process, allowing the fully connected layer to leverage the compact representation of features before making detection predictions.

-YOLO is a Convolutional Neural Network (CNN) for performing object detection in real-time.
-CNNs are classifier-based systems that can process input images as structured arrays of data and recognize patterns between them (view image below).
+YOLO is a Convolutional Neural Network (CNN), a type of deep neural network, for performing object detection in real-time.
+CNNs are classifier-based systems that process input images as structured arrays of data and recognize patterns between them.
 YOLO has the advantage of being much faster than other networks and still maintains accuracy.

-It allows the model to look at the whole image at test time, so its predictions are informed by the global context in the image.
-YOLO and other convolutional neural network algorithms “score” regions based on their similarities to predefined classes.
+It allows the object detection model to look at the whole image at test time.
+This means that the global context in the image informs the predictions.
+YOLO and other CNN algorithms “score” regions based on their similarities to predefined classes.

 High-scoring regions are noted as positive detections of whatever class they most closely identify with.
-For example, in a live feed of traffic, YOLO can be used to detect different kinds of vehicles depending on which regions of the video score highly in comparison to predefined classes of vehicles.
+For example, in self-driving car footage, YOLO can be used to detect different kinds of vehicles depending on which regions of the video score highly in comparison to pre-defined classes of vehicles.
+This scoring mechanism, involving regional proposals, enables precise and efficient object detection across various scenes.

 How YOLOv3 works - Source: Mini-YOLOv3: Real-Time Object Detector for Embedded Applications